• MANIFESTO

 Related Practices:

 See knitting, painting, sculpting, pottery, building fire, gardening, cooking, bake.
-In addition, for exploration of the way that the hands, and specific classes of motor gesture, are deeply intertwined with the Autonomic Nervous System, watch Film One: Turning on the Connection System, and Film Three: The Polyvagal Theory.
+In addition, for exploration of the way that the hands, and specific classes of motor gesture, are deeply intertwined with the Autonomic Nervous System, watch Film One: Turning on the Connection System, and Film Three: The Polyvagal Theory, as well as the practices Celebrate Success and Archetypal Motor Gestures.

 Who taught us this?